dhanton/quantum-chess/docs/index.md

 ![](https://raw.githubusercontent.com/Dhanton/quantum-chess/master/docs/images/figure_1.png)

-_go [here](https://github.com/Dhanton/quantum-chess/blob/master/docs/images/figure_1.png) if you can't see the image_

 These two circuits are equivalent with the appropiate choice of U and U'.
-Notation a) was used throughout the paper, probably because it was more concise.
-But notation b) is easier to implement and as such is the one we've used.
+In general, this transformation is not trivial, but (as shown in the paper) in our case we know U' for all U used in the project.
+Notation a) was used throughout the paper, probably because it's more concise and makes more sense conceptually.
+But notation b) is much easier to implement and as such is the one we've used.

+You can see how all circuits are actually implemented [here](https://github.com/Dhanton/quantum-chess/blob/master/qchess/engines/qiskit/qutils.py).

 ## Classical